andrewleachtx/cuda-xpbd/README.md

 cmake --build build
 ```

 to build after any changes - or use any of the additional targets described below.
+You can add `--parallel` to speed this up, or use `-G Ninja` if you have that generator.

 ## Building